 Beginning March 2008, I decided to get into the world of adult video.
 May 2009, I retired as an adult actress (with a total of about 35 scenes under my belt) to work exclusively on my solo projects.
 I have worked with key adult video industry labels such as All Media Play (X-Play), West Coast Video (Productions), Naughty America, David Christopher (Pussyman), Jim Powers, Sticky Video, Kick Ass Video, Vouyer Media, Silver Sinema & Jules Jordan Productions.

 January of 2010 I “officially” re-launched my photography and web design business XXX Simple Sites (xxxsimplesites.com - previously ID-CD Productions).
 The title says it all – the company produces simple straight forward websites at a low cost for both adult and mainstream entertainers and ventures.

 October of 2011 I launched a new adult industry news blog called www.PornNewsToday.com

-November of 2011 I began the "Christian Pornstar" movement ( www.ChristianPornstar.com ), a spiritual awareness effort, which sends the message that adult industry workers, webcam models and pornstars ARE good enough for God, Jesus Christ, the Light and Goodness - and that God doesn't expect us to be "perfect", but does expect us to listen to him at some point.
-As of current I hear God at quite the high volume.
+November of 2011 I began the “Christian Pornstar” movement (www.ChristianPornstar.com ), a spiritual awareness effort, music and visual art collection which is intended to send the message that adult industry workers, webcam models and pornstars ARE good enough for God, Jesus Christ, the Light and Goodness – and that God doesn’t expect us to be “perfect”, but does expect us to listen to him at some point.
+As of current I hear God at quite a high volume.

-Along with progressing and promoting the Monica Foster image (along with it's offshoot ventures) I also plan to continue to develop my photography, videography and multimedia production/design - hopefully implementing my skills into forming a talent development company and mainstream media development studio with a focus on African American talent.
+Along with progressing and promoting my current projects (which are listed on www.AlexandraMayers.com) , I also plan to continue to develop my photography, videography and multimedia production/design – hopefully implementing my skills into forming a talent development company and mainstream media development studio with a focus on African American talent.